 Preliminary applications may be submitted at any time, and will be discussed at the next scheduled Research Committee meeting.
-Deadlines for receiving preliminary applications for consideration at specific meetings are February 2, 2009; April 29, 2009 (PLEASE NOTE NEW DATE); and a Fall 2009 date to be determined later.
-Please check www.healtheffects.org/funding.htm for future deadlines.
+Deadlines for receiving preliminary applications for consideration at specific meetings are February 2, 2010; Spring and Fall 2010 dates are to be determined later.
+Please check www.healtheffects.org/ funding.htm for future deadlines.
 Questions regarding preliminary applications should be directed to: